lhy11009/HaMaGeoLib/README.md

 ```
 ---

+4. **Sync the big test folder from cloud service**:

+The `big_tests` folder contains large test files that are **not synced to GitHub** due to their size.
+Instead, these files are stored in a cloud-based storage solution.
+These typically include files that are case outputs.

+Note for myself: use the lihaoyuan81@gmail.com space for this purpose.

 ## Contributing

 We welcome contributions to **hamageolib**!
 If you’re interested in adding new features or improving existing functionality, please follow the workflow below: